How to See Hraunfossar Waterfalls and Barnafoss

 IS HRAUNFOSSAR AND BARNAFOSS WATERFALLS WORTH VISITING?

-I visited the waterfalls the first time in winter – and it was one of the highlights of my winter trip.
+I visited the waterfalls for the first time in winter – and it was one of the highlights of my winter trip.
 I revisited in summer and was worried to be disappointed.
 But I was not.
 Hraunfossar and Barnafoss look beautiful in summer and winter.
-Given its accessibility and other attractions close by, like Husafell or Víðgelmir Cave, Deildartunguhver Hot Spring, it makes a perfect day trip from Reykjavik or stops for an Iceland road trip.
+Given its accessibility and other attractions close by, like Husafell or Víðgelmir Cave, and Deildartunguhver Hot Spring, it makes a perfect day trip from Reykjavik or stops for an Iceland road trip.

 Check out my guide for the best day trips from Reykjavik in winter.